 - having frequent episodes of morning sickness

-It can sometimes be hard for pregnant women to tell if they have iron deficiency anemia.
-Many of its common symptoms are similar to those of pregnancy.
-They include:
+It can sometimes be hard for pregnant people to tell if they have iron deficiency anemia.
+Many of its common

 - shortness of breath

 The Centers for Disease Control and Prevention (CDC) suggests that pregnant people start taking a low dose oral iron supplement (